mantidproject/mantid/dev-docs/source/WindowsSubsystemForLinux.rst

 2. In the Windows Start menu open `Turn Windows features on or off`.
 3. Make sure `Windows System for Linux` and `Virtual Machine Platform` are ticked.
 Click OK.

 If you now open a File Explorer and go to the `\\wsl$` directory.
-This will be the location of your linux subsystems.
+This will be the location of your linux subsystem.

 Install a Ubuntu-18.04 Subsystem
 ################################